Autonomous workflow systems without fragile agent theatre.

 Map the actual workflow

-Before automating anything we trace the workflow as it really runs — not as the org chart claims it does.
+Before automating anything, trace the workflow as it actually runs, not as the org chart claims it does.

 - Step 02